Styling

-To change the style for a PointFeature, you typically define a PointStyle object with the desired appearance properties like image, fill, stroke, etc. and then apply that style to the PointFeature.
+You can customize the appearance of a PointFeature by defining a PointStyle object with properties like image, fill, stroke, and text, then applying it to the feature.

 private PointFeature createStyledPoint() {